-The concerns are clearly mounting as economic deterioration hits home this week, where the data will start to show the impact, notably around layoffs.
+Concerns are clearly mounting as economic deterioration hits home this week, especially where the data will most clearly show the virus’ impacts such as in job layoffs.

-The fact St Louis Fed President James Bullard, has suggested this morning that the US jobless rate could push to 30% optimises this call and will do little to ease worries.
+The fact St Louis Fed President James Bullard has suggested this morning that the US jobless rate could push to 30% will do little to ease worries.

-Just reading sentiment on social media, it feels like there is no one feeling risk has any hope at all, and the feeling is, rallies are to be sold.
-I can’t disagree with this call and downside risk is there, and it seems traders are less interested in stimulus and more the case curve at there guide.
+Just reading sentiment on social media, it feels like there is no one feeling risk has any hope at all and the general feeling now is that rallies are to be sold.
+I can’t disagree with this call as the downside risk is clearly there.
+And it seems traders are less interested in stimulus and more the case curve as their primary guide.

-If we look at Friday’s trade as our guide, those expecting further downside in risk will have seen the S&P500 cash closing -4.3%, and firmly below the December 2018 low of 2346, with futures down a further 0.7% after the cash close.
+If we take Friday’s trade as our guide, those expecting further downside in risk will have seen the S&P 500 closing down 4.3%, and firmly below the December 2018 low of 2346, with futures down a further 0.7% after the cash close.

-High yield credit continues to be central to the risk story and needs to be on the radar, where we see HY credit spreads (vs USTs) blowing up a further 47bp to sit above 1000bp — the 12.7% decline in crude clearly not helping matters.
-And until we see credit under control then it’s hard to suggest we are near the bottom in the equity story.
+High yield credit continues to be central to the risk story and needs to be on the radar, where we see HY credit spreads (vs USTs) blowing up a further 47bp to sit above 1000bp.
+The 12.7% decline in crude is also clearly not helping matters.
+Until we see credit start to be back under control then it’s hard to suggest we are near the bottom in the equity story.

-We also saw buying in Treasuries, which suggests the liquidation we saw on Thursday in the bond market reversed, with UST 5s closing -23bp, with l0s -30bp, resulting in a massive flattening of the curve.
+We also saw buying in treasuries, which suggests the liquidation we saw on Thursday in the bond market has reversed, with UST 5s closing -23bp and with l0s -30bp, resulting in a massive flattening of the curve.

-We’re seeing strong sellers of NZD this morning, with the RBNZ detailing that they are starting an NZ$30b QE program and NZDUSD is getting a good working over.
+We’re seeing strong sellers of NZD this morning, with the RBNZ detailing they are starting a NZ$30b QE program and NZD/USD is getting a good working over.

-Headlines of Germany expanding its 2020 budget many well with news they are to massively increase debt issuance by some E350b.
+Headlines of Germany expanding its 2020 budget coincides with news they are to massively increase debt issuance by some E350b.
 This should offer the ECB an increased pool of bonds to purchase as part of its QE program.
-That said, it’s too hard to buy the Italian MIB or DAX outright, especially when we see headlines of 651 deaths its hard to say the worst is behind us.
+That said, it’s too hard to buy the Italian MIB or DAX outright, especially when we see headlines of 651 deaths, it’s hard to say the worst is behind us.

 In this environment, it’s too hard to be long an index outright and would rather buy as part of a long/short idea.